GDPR is here: What you need to know about Europe's new data law

 The last few days were marked by a huge scramble among businesses big and small to get their new data privacy policies in shape.

-Many have not managed that and are now facing fines of up to €20 million or 4% of their global annual sales, whichever is bigger.
+Many have not managed that and could now face fines of up to €20 million or 4% of their global annual sales, whichever is bigger.

 Research from consulting firm Capgemini showed 85% of firms said they were not ready for the new law to come into effect, and one in four said they won't be ready until the end of the year.